adaptris/interlok-docs-legacy/pages/cookbook/cookbook-http-server.md

 ### JettyLoginServiceFactory

-This component allows you to plugin an `LoginService` implementation that ca restrict access specific URLs.
+This component allows you to plugin an `LoginService` implementation that can restrict access specific URLs.
 The only implementation is [jetty-hash-login-service][] which creates the standard Jetty `HashLoginService` that is an implementation of a UserRealm that stores users and roles in-memory via a HashMap (for instance using _realm.properties_ from the jetty distribution).
 This only protects a given URL on a username/password basis (as opposed to checking other HTTP transport headers or similar).

 ### VerifyIdentityService